open-telemetry/opentelemetry-collector-contrib/receiver/otelarrowreceiver/README.md

 - `otelcol_receiver_sent`: uncompressed bytes sent, prior to compression
 - `otelcol_receiver_sent_wire`: compressed bytes sent, on the wire.

+Metric instruments expose the state of the admission controller at the `normal` level of detail:

+- `otelcol_otelarrow_admission_in_flight_bytes`: number of uncompressed bytes admitted into the pipeline
+- `otelcol_otelarrow_admission_waiting_bytes`: number of uncompressed bytes waiting for admission

 There several OpenTelemetry Protocol with Apache Arrow-consumer related metrics available to help diagnose internal performance.